danfossi/enumpc/README.md

 Enumerate local machine using powershell 1.0

 ## Prerequisites
-- You need to have powershell installed
+- You must have PowerShell installed
 - Your ExecutionPolicy must be different from Restricted or AllSigned (see: http://technet.microsoft.com/en-us/library/ee176961.aspx)
 - Must have Administrators rights